 - Physical abuse or discipline, the threat of physical abuse, sexual or other harassment and verbal abuse or other forms of intimidation shall be prohibited.

-Boden may terminate a supplier relationship if any breach of this code is considered to be severe or persistent, or if the supplier is not willing or able to make improvements within a reasonable timescale.
+Where all reasonable efforts to engage with a supplier have been exhausted, Boden may dis-engage if a breach of our responsible sourcing commitment is considered to be severe or persistent, or if the supplier is either unwilling or unable to make improvements within a reasonable timescale.